Accounting for Federal Budget economic recovery stimulus measures – JobMaker Hiring Credit

 The payments will be available for the first 12 months of a worker’s employment and will be capped at $10,400 for each additional position created (i.e. 52 weeks X $200 per week).
 Because the scheme applies to new employees hired until 6 October 2021, employers could be receiving JobMaker credits up to 6 October 2022.

-- Increase in the total payroll amount for the reporting period (quarter) as compared to the equivalent period (quarter) ending 30 September 2020 (baseline payroll amount)2.
+- There is a payroll increase for the claims period (quarter) as compared to the equivalent period (quarter) ending 6 October 2020 (baseline payroll amount)2.

 - This baseline amount increases during the second year of the program for the number of new jobs created in the first year of the program.
 This is to ensure that credits are received for only 12 months for each employee.

-- The Exposure Draft prescribes more precisely how these two amounts are calculated.
+- The Final Rules prescribes more precisely how these two amounts are calculated.

 Simple Example 1 – Employee headcount increase